SQL MIN Function

 GROUP BY

-d.department_id;Code language: SQL (Structured Query Language) (sql)
+min_salary;Code language: SQL (Structured Query Language) (sql)

-Try It
+Try it

-SQL MIN with ORDER BY example
+SQL MIN with HAVING example #

 SELECT